Either/Orchestra

 Russ Gershon

-Gershon grew up in Weston, Connecticut, and started piano lessons at age seven, then took up saxophone as a teenager after seeing Rahsaan Roland Kirk, Pharoah Sanders and Alice Coltrane play at Carnegie Hall.
+Gershon grew up in Westport, Connecticut, and started piano lessons at age seven, then took up saxophone as a teenager after seeing Rahsaan Roland Kirk, Pharoah Sanders and Alice Coltrane play at Carnegie Hall.
 He graduated from Harvard, where he was a jazz deejay on the university’s WHRB and a major fan of the Illinois Jacquet-led Harvard big band.
-After that, he studied at Berklee College of Music before playing sax with Boston-based rockers The Decoders and post-punkers The Sex Execs in the early 1980s.
+He studied at Berklee College of Music after playing sax with Boston-based rockers The Decoders and post-punkers The Sex Execs in the early 1980s.
 Gershon has a master’s in music composition from Tufts and has written music for orchestras including the Boston Pops.

 Founding, Early performances, Unique touring style